look919/twitterReplica/readme.md

 ## Twitter replica

 This project is a replica of Twitter written in MERN stack.
 It has all the main features of this portal.
-The project is under development and its test version may contain errors.
+The project is under development and it may contain errors.

+[AWS Deploy](http://35.158.105.176/) - EC2 instance, runs 24/7, no ssl certificate.
+[Heroku Deploy](https://twitterreplica.herokuapp.com/) - need more time to load website(Dyno sleeping), provides ssl certificate.

-First test deploy of the application: [Online](https://twitterreplica.herokuapp.com/) Video from the status of the project as of 22/08/20: [Youtube link](https://www.youtube.com/watch?v=ZYlMCxW5iRI&)
+Video from the status of the project as of 22/08/20: [Youtube link](https://www.youtube.com/watch?v=ZYlMCxW5iRI&)

 #### Running: